 There’s a wide range of dog-friendly sightseeing options on offer in Echuca-Moama, from the usual options to some unexpected delights.

-Note that in the current visitor guide, there is a page listing dog-friendly attractions and accommodation.
+Note that in the latest visitor guide, there is a page listing dog-friendly attractions and accommodation.
 I recommend picking up a copy in future years, so that you can find out about any new additions.

 1. Explore the Historic Port of Echuca

 Echuca is best known for its historic port and the role it played in the riverboat trade.
 During the late 18th-century, the town was the largest inland port in Australia.

 With many of the old buildings and the wharf wonderfully preserved, it’s a must to take a wander through the Historic Port district.
 And of course your dog is welcome to join you, as long as they stay on a leash.